TechMav75/SlimeVRTracker/README.md

 v6 Tracker Board: This has the power switch on the side under the charging board

 v7 Tacker Board: This has the power switch on the end, under the USB C port.
 This was moved to allow evrything that you need to access to protrude through the lid of the case.

+Pimoroni Tracker v1 and Pimoroni Tracker Aux v1 are for the Pimoroni PIM448 IMU board, that has the ICM20948 sensor on it.